maning/robosat-viz/README.md

 * Use it in anyway you want **except when it violates human rights and the destruction of our home planet.**

 ## List
-* [American Red Cross drone footage in Visayas](https://maning.github.io/robosat-viz/arc.html) - building detection from drone captured by the America Red Cross.
+* [American Red Cross drone footage in Visayas](https://maning.github.io/robosat-viz/arc.html) - building detection from drone captured by the American Red Cross.
 * [Narvacan Sulvec Port Road](https://maning.github.io/robosat-viz/narvacan-sulvec.html) - testing pre-trained model on another drone footage at Narvacan.
-* [Villa Imelda, MacArthur](https://maning.github.io/robosat-viz/villaimelda-macarthur.html) - detection using a z21 pre-trained model to a z20 imagery tiles.
+* [Villa Imelda, MacArthur](https://maning.github.io/robosat-viz/villaimelda-macarthur.html) - detection using a z21 pre-trained model to a z20-21 imagery tiles.